-The UK MoD and its Allies’ personnel leaders will discuss their long-term visions for developing the next-generation of aviators, engineers and support personnel, to fully harness the potential that new technologies offer.
-For equipment suppliers, this is your chance to discover the considerable opportunities that an entirely new approach to training will provide, with synthetics, virtual, and augmented technologies at its core.
+The UK MoD and its Allies’ personnel leaders discussed their long-term visions for developing the next-generation of aviators, engineers and support personnel, to fully harness the potential that new technologies offer.
+For equipment suppliers, this was their chance to discover the considerable opportunities that an entirely new approach to training will provide, with synthetics, virtual, and augmented technologies at its core.

 DSEI 2021 has worked in close partnership with a number of UK MoD Working Groups to develop this theme in accordance with the needs of the industry.
 There is a focus on the evolution of training requirements and technologies, particularly in the light of the evolving threat landscape.